 Modifying Registry Editor by increasing the default time-out value to 60 seconds for the service control manager may solve your problem.

-2. In Registry Editor window, click on “File” and then click on “Export” to create a backup of registry on your computer.
+3. In the Registry Editor window, click on “File” and then click on “Export” to create a backup of registry on your computer.

 5. In Registry Editor window, on the left pane, navigate to this location-